Oberlin Student Cooperative Association: Keep Co-op

 Housed in a Tudor-style building just north of Tappan Square, Keep Co-op is one of OSCA's oldest.
 The co-op is famous for eating on its large porch and steps in all weather and seasons.
 There is some debate as to whether Keep or Harkness first began the tradition of Friday Night Pizza, but the tradition has persisted in Keep as well as in Harkness.
 Keep is also home to the Bike Co-op, an independently run co-operative providing bike maintenance to Oberlin College students.
-Members of the co-op can also learn how to build their own bicycles, and are encouraged to keep any they build after a certain amount of labor has been committed.
-Though separate from OSCA, it operates on many the same principles.
+(Members of the Bike Co-op can also learn how to build their own bicycles, and are encouraged to keep any they build after a certain amount of labor has been committed.
+Though separate from OSCA, it operates on many the same principles.)

-Pyle Inn Co-op
+Pyle Inn

 OSCA's oldest co-op, Pyle Inn has been operating continuously for over 70 years.
-Over time, its location has moved frequently around Oberlin's campus, but it is now housed in the basement of Asia House, along with Oberlin's Free Store.
-It is currently OSCA's only dining-only co-op, with no housing component or related co-op.
-While Pyle was once OSCA's largest co-op, membership has declined steeply in recent years, as changes in messaging from OSCA and Oberlin College has led to it being viewed as a "First-Year Co-op", filled largely with new, unexperienced members.

-Operating out of Asia House has caused difficulty for the co-op, as Asia House is intended to be a safe-space for Asian students to live on campus, many of whom are not in co-ops, leading to tense relationships between the two bodies.
+While it was originally housed in its own building on West College street, it has since moved a few times, resulting in its current location in Asia House.
+Located just next to the Free Store, Pyle's kitchen is in the basement and its dining room is upstairs.
+This results in Pyle having the only remaining OSCA dumbwaiter -- Harkness briefly had a dumbwaiter as well, but it was removed due to safety concerns.

 Former Facilities

 Fairchild Co-op

-Fairchild, known on campus and by its members as "Fairkid," was a dining-only co-op that opened in 1977 in the basement of Fairchild Hall.
+Fairchild, known on campus and by its members as "Fairkid", was a dining-only co-op that opened in 1977 in the basement of Fairchild Hall.
 Initially, student survey determined that students were interested in a healthier dining option, so Fairchild opened as an "all-natural" co-op.
 Overtime, it eventually became a vegan co-op.
 Until Spring of 2017, the co-op shared its space with Brown Bag Co-op, a grocery-store style co-op for students living in village or off-campus housing.
 Fairchild Co-op was closed during the COVID Pandemic.
 In its space, Oberlin College now operates Clarity Dining Hall, an allergen-free kitchen.